cpsc5042-project-g3/milestone2/README.md

 **  Milestone 2 TO DO:**
-- Because I can't type, I entered 2 out of range row numbers when eliminating a character.
-This caused the Client to exit. --> FIXED, PLEASE CHECK

-**- Powerpoint presentation can be started!
+ - Powerpoint presentation can be started!
-**
  - CMakeFile

 **Milestone 2 already done:**
+9 March 2022 -
+ - confirmed out of range selection prohibited when eliminating a character.
+ - fixed bug where user could enter the same row twice when eliminating a character.
+ - added userName to server-side output when sending trait values to client.

 8 Mar 2022 (Andrew) -
  - Fixed lack of printout of "Sending trait values:..." on Windows.
 Trimmed "line" after being read from file.
 See line 95 in Game.cpp.
  - Fixed leaderboard display on Server and Client.
 Title now reads "Queries" instead of "Score" and query numbers are listed accordingly for each player.